Mjnari/todo-interview/README.md

 Drag and drop works now, but I'm suspecting the elements will reset on refresh since I didn't integrate the ApiClient with my solution yet.
 Testing that and if it is broken then that should be a quick fix.

 Should mention that I also made sure to test the edge cases such as moving an item to the bottom, top, or sides.

-## Responses

-Please write your responses to the questions in the instructions here.
-Please indicate any tradeoffs you made.

-1. My implementation is quick to implement and fixes the bug for smaller datasets, but the user experience for very large datasets would be poor.
-With this setup the user would have to wait a very long time see the list update if there were 1,000,000+ todos.
-Some considerations to address that would be to inform the user that the list is updating with the equivalent of a loading icon, or to update the UI immediately while the data is updated in the background (and of course inform the user should the data fail to update).
-2. The API could be updated to throw an error if a provided id is not found in the list of toDos, since it should not be possible to submit an id that does not exist.
-I would also have made the ids numbers instead of strings, since they all appear to be numbers anyway.
-3.
-4. I sort of chose to write this myself (really I integrated a solution I found online) because I found that the libraries were either no longer being supported, not really for this use case, were visually not too appealing, or looked like they could take a bit of trouble to setup.
-I think if I had like a dev day to do this then the library looks much nicer as you can see I don't have great hover states or clear indicators of where the user can drag and drop.
-But with 3 hours for the interview assessment it seemed risky that it might be troublesome to integrate compared to the much simpler solution I found which relies on built-in HTML attributes and simple hooks.

-Note: I have 2 monitors and didn't figure out a great way to share that.
-So to compromise I'm only using the second one to view te app as I work.
-But will try to drag it into the recorded view for any internet searches or console.logs or anything like that.

 ## Submitting